rbento/c-sdl-starter/README.md

 ## Project Details

-- Contains required SDL dependencies
+- SDL2 dependencies are bundled.
 - Configured with relative solution paths.
 - A post-build event automatically copies the required resources (DLLs and Textures) to the target build folder.
+- Build targets Debug/Release for x64 platform.

 ## Included Dependencies